Matrix42AG/shim-review/README.md

 *******************************************************************************
 ### How do you manage and protect the keys used in your SHIM?
 *******************************************************************************
-The private key, associated with the vendor certificate build with the shim, is saved on an Hardware Security Module that is attached and only available to our internal build machine.
+The private key, associated with the vendor EV certificate build with the shim, is saved on an Hardware Security Module that is attached and only available to our internal build machine.

 *******************************************************************************
 ### Do you use EV certificates as embedded certificates in the SHIM?